heroiclabs/nakama-docs/docs/install-docker-quickstart.md

 docker run --link=db -p 7350:7350 -p 7351:7351 heroiclabs/nakama --database.address root@db:26257 --config /path/to/config.yml --socket.server_key "mynewkey"
 ```

-## Running Nakama with Docker-Compose
+## Running Nakama with docker-compose

 Docker Compose simplifies running more than one Docker container in conjunction.
 For Nakama, we’ll need two containers: one for Nakama itself and one for the database it relies on, CockroachDB.